 Here’s where we list all bursaries you can currently apply for.
 If there isn’t anything currently listed, you can sign up to our newsletter to find out when more become available.

-Arts Council of Wales will provide bursaries that cover the full cost of a year’s Arts Marketing Association membership to support small organisations and emerging marketers.
-Applications are open to non-members working for organisations across the cultural sector.
+Arts Council of Wales (ACW) are supporting us by providing bursaries that cover the full cost of a year’s Arts Marketing Association membership to support small and large organisations.

 We provide memberships and event places funded by bursaries thanks to the support of sponsors and partner organisations.
 This means people or organisations who might otherwise not have budget to join or attend can still benefit.